micrology/prsm/doc/help.md

 <img src="/doc/images/FactorWithNote.png" width="400">

 A basic editor is provided for writing the Notes.
-You can format the text with **bold**, *italic* or <u>underline</u>, create bulletted or numbered lists, and add URLs to the text.
+You can format the text with **bold**, *italic* or <u>underline</u>, create bulletted or numbered lists, and add weblinks (URLs) to the text.

 ### Sharing

-If you use the link above to start the app, a new room is created for you.
+If you use the [link above](#Installation) to start the app, a new room is created for you.
 When you click on the share icon, a dialog box is shown that includes the name of the room in the link that is displayed:

 ![Sharing box](/doc/images/prsm-share.png)

-Click the button to copy the web link to the clipboard, and then paste the link into an email or a text message. or just tell other participants the name of the room (which is a randomly generated set of 4 groups of three capital letters separated by hyphens).
+Click the 'Copy to clipboard' button to copy the web link to the clipboard, and then paste the link into an email or a text message or just tell other participants the name of the room (which is a randomly generated set of 4 groups of three letters separated by hyphens).
 When they access the link, they will see whatever is in your app window.

-There are two options for the sharing link.
-If you check the 'Clone map' box, the link will be to the map in a new room - any changes made to this new map will *not* happen in the original room.
-If you click the 'View only' box, the recipient of the link will not be able to make any changes to the map.
+There are three options for the sharing link.
+If you check the 'Clone map' box, the web link will be to the same map but in a new room - any changes made to this new map will *not* appear in the original room.
+If you check the 'View only' box, the recipient of the web link will not be able to make any changes to the map.
+If you check the Data view box, the web link will be a a spreadsheet-like view of the facors and links in the map (see the [section on the Data view](#data-view)).

 ### Avatars and pointers